AshikNesin/pdf-summarizer-openai-python/README.md

 # PDF Summarizer in Python
-> A super simple PDF summarization example using OpenAI's gpt-3.5-turbo (you can configure it).
+> A super simple PDF summarization example using OpenAI's GPT-3.5 Turbo (you can configure it).
 It provides a simple and efficient way to extract key information from PDF files and generate concise summaries.

 > [!NOTE]
 > This repo is purely for educational purpose